 Supporting SMSC Development in schools: Guidance, Resources and Training

 We seek to link schools and communities together, and support work on SMSC (Spiritual, Moral, Social & Cultural) development that can form a lever for positive whole school change.
 This includes exploration of British values.
-Our learning, from the Bradford local school linking programme, from partners we work with around the country and our direct work with schools, informs our work.
-We offer:
+Our learning, from the Bradford local school linking programme, from partners we work with around the country and our direct work with schools, informs our work

 - Support and training for facilitators running a local linking project for groups of schools.

 - Tried and tested classroom resources supporting linking, SMSC, meaningful approaches to British values, equalities, diversity, sense of belonging, identity.

 - Training for school leadership of SMSC, British values, equalities and ethos.

 - an action research SMSC Network for secondary leaders across Bradford

 - Reviews and bespoke support for school ethos and culture, equalities, SMSC and British Values.